abhinvgupta/koa-game/README.md

 # koa-game

-This is a avoid obstacles game app built in koajs
+This is an avoid obstacles type game app built in koajs

 Start app: